• Stability control warning light on

 • C0062

-• Inspect the wheel speed sensor and its wiring for damage.
+• Inspect the wiring and connectors for damage

 • OBD-II scanner